 Tollesboro is a very small town located in the state of Kentucky.
 With a population of 3,433 people and just one neighborhood, Tollesboro is the 120th largest community in Kentucky.

-When you are in Tollesboro, you'll notice that it is more blue-collar than most other communities in America.
-45.26% of Tollesboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Tollesboro is a blue-collar town, with 45.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tollesboro is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Tollesboro who work in office and administrative support (13.39%), sales jobs (10.52%), and healthcare (7.97%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.14% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Tollesboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Tollesboro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Tollesboro, however, is that residents on average have to contend with a long commute, spending on average 37.36 minutes every day commuting to work.